vankejan/camunda-secrets-poc/README.md

 Example taken from [this repository](https://github.com/DigitalState/camunda-variations/tree/master/docker-secrets).

+To use this example without Docker Swarm just enable Buildkit.

 Adjusted to be used with KosAPI service.

 The `processes` folder contains Camunda process example usage.